ftkus/ftkus/README.md

 - 👋 Hi, I’m Francis

-- 📚 I have a backing in Chemical Engineering (BASc and MASc from the University of Ottawa)
+- 📚 I have a background in Chemical Engineering (BASc and MASc from the University of Ottawa)

 - ✏️ I am a software developper in the domain of process control and optimization, specializing in data acquisition, analysis and system monitoring

+- 🕵️ Everything I know about coding is self-taught, so go easy on me!
+I'm learning every day...

 - 👀 I’m interested in 🚲cycling, 🎿skiing, 🎮gaming, 🥃whisky and 💻coding